-In the two presentations below Kevin Slavin and Christopher Steiner warn that human beings are now writing code that they can't understand, and are losing more and more control of their lives by depending on complex algorithms to manage their decisions.
+In the two presentations below Kevin Slavin and Christopher Steiner warn, that computer programmers (still human beings) are now writing code that they can't understand.
+Humanity is losing more and more control of life on planet Earth, as it increasingly depends on complex algorithms to manage decisions.

 Kevin Slavin – How algorithms shape our world

 Christopher Steiner – Algorithms Are Taking Over The World